MarcDrexler/T4-Enum-Generator/samples/EfCodeFirstSqlVs/README.md

 after you have created the database:

 1. start *Visual Studio 2015*
-2. navigate to file *Enums.tt*
+2. navigate to file *Enums.tt* or *StaticClasses.tt*
 3. save the file

 expected result:

-a file called *Enums.generated.cs* should be created or updated according to the values in the database
+a file called *Enums.generated.cs* or *StaticClasses.generated.cs* should be created or updated according to the values in the database